Uberspace/lab/source/guide_mautic.rst

 This guide will show you how to install Mautic 4 on your Uberspace using the Composer installation method.

-.. important:: It is bad practice to run your Mautic along your blog on the same server.
-  Doing so would expose your users' data along with their email addresses if your blog was victim to a successful hacker attack.
-  This would pose a massive GDPR infringement.
-  A separate Mautic installation means that Mautic will have its own distinct subdomain, such as ``mautic.mysite.com``.
-  Hence, we use ``mautic.mysite.com`` as your domain in this guide, since there is little practical use for Mautic without an accompanying website.
-  (Mautic is still reachable via ``isabell.uber.space`` if you follow this guide.)
-  If you still prefer to use a subdirectory, you will need to make slight adjustments to this guide.

 .. note:: For this guide, you should be familiar with the basic concepts of

   * :manual:`domains <web-domains>`